Frequently Asked Questions (FAQs)

 - 3.0 grade point average (4.0 scale) on the last 60 semester hours completed at a college or university

-If a grade point average or GRE/GMAT score falls below the minimum requirements, work experience may also be considered.
+If a grade point average or GRE/GMAT score falls below the minimum requirements, work experience may also be considered after Spring 2016.
 However, work experience will generally NOT be sufficient to overcome exceedingly low scores or having both quantitative and verbal GRE/GMAT scores below the minimum requirements.
 Please visit http://rgs.usu.edu/gradguide/htm/apply for more details and international student requirements.

 Transcripts accumulated on one record are not acceptable.
 Transcripts submitted as application credentials become the property of the School of Graduate Studies and will not be returned to the applicant.